Plane (film): Plot

-Commercial pilot Brodie Torrance, a former RAF pilot from Scotland, flies Trailblazer Airlines Flight 119 with 14 passengers and three cabin crew members from Singapore to Honolulu via Tokyo.
-Among the passengers is fugitive homicide suspect Louis Gaspare, who is accompanied by an RCMP officer en route to Canada.
-Taking advice from one of his superiors, Brodie takes a shortcut across the South China Sea, but the plane is heavily damaged by a storm and a flight attendant and the RCMP officer are killed during the turbulence.
-The plane makes an emergency landing on what turns out to be Jolo island in the Philippines.
+Commercial pilot Brodie Torrance, a former RAF pilot from Scotland, flies Trailblazer Airlines Flight 119 from Singapore to Honolulu via Tokyo.
+Among the 14 passengers is fugitive homicide suspect Louis Gaspare, who is being extradited to Canada under custody of a Royal Canadian Mounted Police (RCMP) officer.
+Following a directive from one of his superiors, Brodie does not alter his route over the South China Sea despite severe weather, resulting in a lightning strike destroying the plane's avionics and killing a flight attendant and the RCMP officer during turbulence.
+Brodie and co-pilot Samuel Dele manage an emergency landing on a remote airstrip on Jolo island in the southern Philippines.